-And of course Judaism didn't end with diet...

-It did such a thorough job identifying good from bad, that by the time you had subjected your life to the entire Mosaic Law you had to conclude with Rabbi Saul in the first chapters of his letter to the Romans, that "There is no one righteous, no, not one."
+And Judaism didn't end with diet...
+In fact, it did such a thorough job identifying good from bad, that by the time you subjected your life to the entire Mosaic Law you had to conclude with Rabbi Saul in his letter to the Romans, "There is no one righteous, no, not one."

 An honest OT Jew was forced to an uncomfortable conclusion: Everybody is a bad guy!
 We're all sinners.
-Among humanity there are no good guys!
+Among humanity, there are no good guys!

 This is why Christianity picks up where Judaism leaves off.
 We say this all the time, but without its full implication hitting us.
-Christianity is not a religion!.
+Christianity is not a religion!